dreyfus92/adventjs-2022/README.md

 # Advent JS 2022

-This is a repository for [Advent of Code 2022](https://adventjs.dev/) solutions in JavaScript.
+This is a repository that holds solutions for [Advent of Code 2022](https://adventjs.dev/) with TypeScript.

 ## How to install Deno?
 ```sh